 I didn't find the TaoTronics quite as comfortable to wear over longer listening sessions as the Liberty Air, which are a bit smaller, but they still fit my ears securely and I was able to get a tight seal, which is crucial to maximizing bass response and sound quality.

 I can't guarantee they'll fit your ears as well as mine -- they didn't, for at least one of my coworkers.
 And some people may prefer the AirPods' fit.
-But for someone like me who worries about keeping my AirPods in my ears without a, I appreciated that they stayed put, even when I ran with them.
+But for someone like me who worries about keeping my AirPods in my ears without a set of accessory sports fins, I appreciated that they stayed put, even when I ran with them.
 According to TaoTronics, they're sweat-resistant.

-I had no problem pairing and repairing the headphones after the initial pairing setup (I used an iPhone X ($399 at Amazon) and a ) and experienced only handful of dropouts in a week of testing.
+I had no problem pairing and repairing the headphones after the initial pairing setup (I used an iPhone X and a Samsung Galaxy S9 Plus) and experienced only handful of dropouts in a week of testing.
 They use Bluetooth 5.0, and the connection to my phone was generally solid, even in the streets of New York City, where lesser true-wireless earphones have a tendency to be plagued by interference problems.

 They don't sound quite as good as the Anker SoundCore Liberty Air, but they sound fairly decent -- or at least better than a lot of true wireless earphones in this price range.
 There's a little bit of treble push,sometimes referred to as presence boost, and these guys had trouble with more complicated tracks where several instruments are playing at once -- everything tends to get a little mashed together, which is a byproduct of Bluetooth compression and the quality of the headphones.
 But if you're not a supercritical listener, they come across with enough clarity and ample bass (it isn't overly accentuated) to make you feel pretty good about the sound you're getting for the money.